 The CQC suspended (on 16 March 2020) routine inspections, except in a very small number of cases where there is concern about harm, stating that it:

-Details of how the CQC will be operating at present can be found here.
+Details of how the CQC will be operating at present can be found here, including the operation of the Emergency Support Framework.
 It also has set out how it will be monitoring DoLS at present (21 May) and a specific page about ‘working within the Mental Capacity Act during the Coronavirus pandemic,’ which notes under ‘Issues that should be considered when thinking about care and treatment which might involve restrictions because of coronavirus’:

 Imposing social distancing, restrictions on movement, or isolation in response to coronavirus (for example confining a person to a room) may not in itself amount to a deprivation of liberty.